Efficient Exploration of Chemical Kinetics: Aspects of software design

 To demonstrate the effectiveness and computational efficiency of the hybrid CI-NEB-MMF method, it was applied to the isomerization reaction of ethylene oxide to acetaldehyde, the results of which are shown in Figure \ref{fig:combneb}.

 The reaction involves the rearrangement of ethylene oxide, a three-membered cyclic ether (epoxide), into its more stable isomer, acetaldehyde.
 The primary thermodynamic driving force for this exothermic reaction is the release of significant ring strain present in the ethylene oxide molecule.
-The C-C-O bond angles in the epoxide ring are constrained to approximately 60°, a severe deviation from the ideal 109.5° for sp³-hybridized atoms.
+The C-C-O bond angles in the epoxide ring are constrained to approximately \(60\deg\), a severe deviation from the ideal \(109.5\deg\) for \$sp\textsuperscript{3}\$-hybridized atoms.
 This strain makes ethylene oxide a high-energy, reactive species.
 The rearrangement allows the ring to open, forming the more stable carbonyl and methyl groups of acetaldehyde and releasing the stored strain energy.

 While the 1D projection in Figure \ref{fig:combneb} is essential for comparing optimization efficiency and visualizing the energy barrier, it fundamentally compresses the multidimensional pathway into a single coordinate.
-We can visualize geometric progression of the reaction and the topographic context of the \gls{pes} with the landscape projection method developed in section \ref{sec:asd:pviz}, shown in Figure \ref{fig:viz_analysis}.
-This projects the converged path onto a coordinate system defined by the \gls{rmsd} of the endpoints, demonstrating the primary structural changes leading up to the transition state at an RMSD of \(\approx 0.55 \text{ \AA}\) from the reactant and \(\approx 0.61 \text{ \AA}\) from the product.
-The path is overlaid on an energy surface interpolated from the discrete image data.
-This ``top-down'' view provides mechanistic insights.
-The reactant valley (blue, top-left) represents the high-energy, meta-stable basin corresponding to the strained ethylene oxide molecule, while The product valley (dark teal, bottom-right) appears as a significantly deeper and broader basin, visually confirming its thermodynamic role as the stable, ring-open acetaldehyde product.
-The color scale quantifies this, showing the product minimum over 1 eV below the reactant, a direct measure of the energy released from the epoxide's ring strain.
-The path follows the lowest-energy channel connecting these two basins, shown in the optimization path of Figure \ref{fig:combneb}.
-The transition state (red) clearly sits at the highest point of this channel ridge that separates the ring-closed and ring-open species.
+We can visualize the geometric progression of the reaction and the topographic context of the \gls{pes} with the landscape projection method developed in section \ref{sec:asd:pviz}, shown in Figure \ref{fig:viz_analysis}.
+This projects the converged path onto a coordinate system defined by the \gls{rmsd} of the endpoints.
+The trajectory traces the channel from the reactant basin (top-left, \(RMSD_P \approx 0.8 \text{ \AA}\)) to the product basin (bottom-right, \(RMSD_R \approx 0.8 \text{ \AA}\)).